The bodyweight squat is a basic exercise that builds strength in your legs and glutes.

 Regardless of your fitness level, you can reap the benefits of bodyweight squats — as long as you do them properly.

 You can also make this exercise more challenging by changing your stance, increasing your speed, or adding resistance using weights.
+Also, If you want to boost your performance, I suggest taking a pre-workout supplement:

 About The Author